renatb/ITS2.0-WICS-viewer/code/hybrid_converter/README.txt

 To preview HTML files, copy wics folder to the same folder as the HTML files

+=========== User Interface Parameters:

+wics.js:

+	  fragments: 'p,div',
+- The list of HTML tags used as selectors to split the content into fragments
+- If null value is set, the fragmentation is off

+main.css:

+wics-notranslate … .wics-withintext - the styles of ITS metadata categories wics-image – the style of visual markers (see images folder) wics-tip – the style of piece of content to which any metadata (metadata tips) are assigned wics-no-tip – the style of piece of content without metadata wics-fragment – the style of fragments of content wics-fragment-selected – the style of selected fragment wics-tip-selected – the style of selected fragment with any metadata tip wics-note – the style of metadata tip wics-note-selected – the style of selected metadata tip wics-note-top – the style of upper frame of metadata tip wics-note-close – the style of Close button in metadata tip wics-note-name  – the style of header of metadata tip in upper tip frame wics-note-text – the style of text of tip in bottom tip frame wics-goto-window – the style of "Go to the Fragment" and "Go to the Tip" windows wics-goto-num – the style of Edit element in "Go to *" windows. wics-navbar – the style of control panel wics-navbar I – the style of control panel buttons wics-navbar I SPAN – the style of control panel button labels wics-navbar I:hover – the style of control panel buttons under mouse pointer wics-upperframe – the style of upper pane of content wics-lowerframe – the style of bottom pane of metadata tips

+tags.css:

+- The styles applied to HTML and XML elements when markup preview mode selected in hybrid file format converter command line (-t)

 =========== The resources to build its2wics.exe:

 its2wics.cs